fs-webdev/fs-javascript/linters/README.md

 # Linters [draft]

+# Attention.
+This linting repo and rules are deprecated.
+The instructions here will not work correctly with codeclimate, and the frontier team has a new eslint shareable config repo that follows the correct eslint paradigm for sharing a config.
+Please go there and use that configuration. [fs-webdev/eslint-config-frontier](https://github.com/fs-webdev/eslint-config-frontier)

 ESLint is our current favored JS linter.
 We may post recent "best-practice" JSHint configs here, if we get to it.

 To use ESLint in your project: